MGEX82/Week-8-project/Documentation/README.md

 ## Deployment
 You will need to run the fatjar to get the API up and running then access the index.html file.
-##Maven - Dependency Management
+## Maven - Dependency Management
 ## Versioning
 We use SemVer for versioning.

 Authors
-Chris Perrins - Initial work - christophperrins License
+Matthew Grimsey
+License
 This project is licensed under the MIT license - see the LICENSE.md file for details For help in Choosing a license Acknowledgments